tobsirl/complete-intro-containers/README.md

 docker search python # see all the various flavors of Python containers you can run docker search node # see all the various flavors of Node.js containers you can run
 ```

+## Docker files

+Building your own containers.
+Docker has a special file called a `Dockerfile` which allows you to outline how a container will be built.
+Each line in a Docker file is a new a directive of how to change your Docker container.